 A fiscal representative is someone who acts on your behalf towards the local tax authorities.
-This person or entity will be your representative for all tax related obligations, which means that he will submit returns, make payments, receive correspondence and deal with tax audits on your behalf.
+This person or entity will be your representative for all tax related obligations, which means that he or she will submit returns, make payments, receive correspondence, and deal with tax audits on your behalf.

 More importantly, your fiscal representative is jointly and severally liable for your tax debts.
 So if you do not pay VAT in a given country, the fiscal representative will need to pay it for you together with the corresponding penalties.
 Very often, your tax advisor will require a bank guarantee or some kind of security to cover for the shared liability of acting as fiscal representative.
 Marosa makes this process easy by not requiring any guarantee until a certain volume of transactions is reached.